mastodon/documentation/content/en/methods/notifications.md

 : String.
 Return results immediately newer than this ID

 limit
 : Integer.
 Maximum number of results to return.
 Defaults to 40 notifications.
-Max notifications 80.
+Max 80 notifications.

 types[]
 : Array of String.
 Types to include in the result.